braidn/blrrrg/posts/2021-01-31-truths-no-longer-truths.md

 ---

 Software engineers are pretty great at holding onto ideas for...
-Well, what feels like finfinity.
+Well, what feels like infinity.
-Some grey-beard will impart some slice of knowledge that completely blows us away when we were junior engineers.
+Some grey-beard will impart a slice of knowledge that completely blows us away when we were junior engineers.
 Years later,
 seemly with little validation, we continue to clutch so dear to this knowledge.